Household Waste Collection Service Standards

 Where a household damages a grey, recycling, food bin or green bin, (e.g. by using hot ashes or modifying the bin) the household is expected to pay for a replacement bin.
 No delivery charge will apply.

-1.12 In the event of a bin/box/bag becoming damaged through general wear and tear (eg. loose wheels, cracked body or lid) the the household is expected to pay for a replacement bin, no delivery charge will apply.
+1.12 In the event of a bin/box/bag becoming damaged through general wear and tear (eg. loose wheels, cracked body or lid) the household or property manager is expected to pay for a replacement bin, no delivery charge will apply.
 Kitchen caddies which are damaged are the responsibility of the householder to replace.

 1.14 All of these bins are provided for domestic purposes only.
 Their use for commercial purposes is illegal.